Pediatric Quality Improvement and Patient Safety (QIPS)

-Our innovative Pediatric Quality Improvement and Patient Safety (QIPS) curriculum prepares residents to be leaders in quality improvement and patient safety in their future practices.
+Our innovative Pediatric Quality Improvement and Patient Safety (QIPS) curriculum prepares residents to be leaders in improving health care delivery in their future practices.
 Residents are initially introduced to QIPS concepts through didactics and web-based curricula.
-Then, working in teams, residents design and implement a QIPS project to improve clinical outcomes, safety, or patient satisfaction.
-Previous projects have led to permanent systems-changes that have improved patient care.
+Then, working in teams, residents design and implement a QIPS project to improve clinical outcomes.
+Past projects have led to permanent systems-changes that have improved patient care.

 Pediatrics residents share continuous quality improvement projects

-Both presentations were the result of CQI projects undertaken in the general pediatrics and pediatric urgent-care continuity clinics, which are staffed by residents.
-The year-long projects, which started in July 2009, were assigned by Assistant Professor Ulfat Shaikh and Associate Professor Joanne Natale, and included the department's 36 residents working together in teams.
+The presentation was the result of a CQI project undertaken in the general pediatrics and pediatric urgent-care continuity clinics, which are staffed by residents.
+Similar year-long projects, which started in July 2009, have improved clinical care in a variety of areas, including clinical efficiency, guideline implementation, depression screening, developmental screening, dental health assessment, and immunization.